-This Authentic Indian/Pakistani Instant Pot Chicken Curry recipe includes bone-in chicken and potatoes and requires less than 30 minutes of total prep time.
+This Authentic Pakistani Instant Pot Chicken Curry (Aloo Murghi ka Salan or Aloo Chicken) recipe includes bone-in chicken and potatoes and requires less than 30 minutes of total prep time.
 It has simple ingredients, minimal chopping, and no complicated steps.
 Bonus: The potatoes and chicken cook at the same time!

-If you’ve ever wanted to taste a simple chicken curry you’d find in a typical Indian/Pakistani home, this is it.
-It’s authentic in that most Indian and Pakistani households have some version of it.
+If you’ve ever wanted to taste a simple chicken curry you’d find in a typical Pakistani home, this is it.
+It’s authentic in that most Pakistani and Indian households have some version of it.

 There’s always the browning of the onions, the stir-frying of the chicken (called ‘bhoon-na‘), the addition of garlic, ginger, tomatoes, and green chili peppers (order varies from family to family).
 And of course, we have the usual suspect spices like turmeric, red chili powder, etc. Garnish with cilantro and garam masala.